kubernetes/k8s.io/infra/gcp/terraform/k8s-infra-gcp-gcve/vsphere/README.md

 As a final step it is required to setup Boskos resources of type `gcve-vsphere-project` to allow each test run to use a subset of vSphere resources.
 See [Boskos](../docs/boskos.md).

+# Disabling NSX-T Firewalls

+Lastly we need to login to NSX and disable the distributed and gateway firewalls, so they don't accidentially block any traffic.
+Disabling them is fine because we don't expose endpoints to the internet.

+Login to http://nsx-434005.f63e615b.us-central1.gve.goog (see instructions below).

+Navigate to Security (top) -> Distributed Firewall (left) -> Settings (tab), turn `Distributed Firewall Service` to `Off`, acknowledge dialog which pops up.

+Navigate to Security (top) -> Gateway Firewall (left) -> Settings (tab), turn off all entries at column `Gateway Firewall (Primary)`.

 # Accessing vSphere and NSX UI.

 If required for maintenance reasons, it is possible to access the vSphere UI via [wirequard](../docs/wireguard.md) / [jumphost VM](../maintenance-jumphost/README.md).

-After connecting, vSphere UI is available at https://vcsa-427138.d1de5ee9.us-central1.gve.goog.
+After connecting, vSphere UI is available at https://vcsa-434004.f63e615b.us-central1.gve.goog .

 vSphere credentials are available in the google cloud console, VMware Engine, Private clouds, Detail of the `k8s-gcp-gcve` private cloud, Management Appliances, key details ([link](https://console.cloud.google.com/vmwareengine/privateclouds/us-central1-a/k8s-gcp-gcve/management-appliances?project=broadcom-451918))

 IMPORTANT: do not apply changes using the vSphere UI, always use terraform, or when not possible scripts in this folder.

-Similar considerations apply for NSX, which is avalable at http://nsx-427314.d1de5ee9.us-central1.gve.goog
+Similar considerations apply for NSX, which is avalable at http://nsx-434005.f63e615b.us-central1.gve.goog .

 # Changing the GCVE CI user's password